-No matter how you feel about The Weeknd, Abel Tesfaye broke many long standing traditions that have existed during Super Bowl Halftime Shows.
-Last Sunday there were no jaw-dropping surprise guests, no elaborate costume changes, no arial stunts, political statements or headline grabbing antics.
+No matter how you feel about The Weeknd, Abel Tesfaye broke many long-standing traditions that have existed during Super Bowl Halftime Shows.
+Last Sunday there were no jaw-dropping surprise guests, no elaborate costume changes, no aerial stunts, political statements, or headline-grabbing antics.
 To some, this was a mistake, but to others (myself included), it was a statement.
 The Weeknd performed a thoughtful and stylistic set, a set that for many households served as an introduction of sorts to who The Weeknd is.
 While The Weeknd still feels like a relatively new pop star.
 Yet he was able to remind us, in a very short period of time, just how many hits he actually has.
-He started off his set off with his massive song “Starboy”, then quickly morphed into “The Hills” which descended into the very memorable gold dusted swirls of “Can’t Feel My Face” which felt like it was performed inside drug fueled fun house.
+He started off his set off with his massive song “Starboy”, then quickly morphed into “The Hills” which descended into the very memorable gold-dusted swirls of “Can’t Feel My Face” which felt like it was performed inside a drug-fueled fun house.
 Once he escaped, he slowed it down with his Daft Punk collaboration “I Feel It Coming”, arguably my favorite song from The Weeknd.
-He quickly subsided to his dark side, a side that most of his long time fans are more familiar with, laying down “Save Your Tears” & “Earned It” from the hit movie Fifty Shades Of Grey.
+He quickly subsided to his dark side, a side that most of his long-time fans are more familiar with, laying down “Save Your Tears” & “Earned It” from the hit movie Fifty Shades Of Grey.
 This is when the show gained its full momentum and The Weeknd seemed to really feel comfortable in, well, his new skin (a theme of the show).
 The Weeknd began to close his set with where his career began – with “House of Balloons / Glass Table Girl” from his debut mixtape of the same name.
 When he released that mixtape (for free) it was nearly impossible to imagine him less than a decade later headlining the biggest stage in the world.
 So to preface a song from that moment with arguably one of the biggest pop hits of all time “Blinding Lights”, his closing song, showed a ton of bravado.
-It was brave declaration many other pop stars would be too scared to take on.
+It was a brave declaration many other pop stars would be too scared to take on.
 I applaud him for it!

 While we enjoyed The Weeknd’s performance, it’s hard for it to stand up next to so many other amazing Halftime Shows.
 We’ve seen performances from Madonna, Janet, Rolling Stones & Bruno Mars… literally some of the most beloved pop stars of all time.
 So while we’re here, let’s take a quick moment and look back at our favorite 10 Super Bowl Halftime Shows.